Dean Judith Fitzgerald Miller was named as one of the 30 most influential nursing school deans in the country by Mometrix Test Preparation.

 The MU Sinclair School of Nursing was ranked as the No. 1 nursing school program for 2014 by College Atlas Encyclopedia of Higher Education.

-Faculty have the highest scholarly productivity in the nation among all public nursing school members of the Association of American Universities (AAU).
+Faculty have very high scholarly productivity in the nation among all public nursing school members of the Association of American Universities (AAU).

 Nov.
 5, 2012, the MU Sinclair School of Nursing announced a $14.8 million grant from the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) to reduce avoidable re-hospitalizations among nursing home residents.
-The grant is the largest research grant in the history of the University of Missouri.
+The grant was the largest research grant in the history of the University of Missouri.
+Then in 2016, the School announced a grant for $19.8 million again from the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) to expand their Missouri Quality Initiative for Nursing Homes - making this the largest research grant in the history of the University of Missouri.

-The MU Sinclair School of Nursing had more than $25 million in multi-year grants in 2012.
+The MU Sinclair School of Nursing has more than $43 million total in grant awards in 2016.

 Marilyn Rantz, Curators' Professor and University Hospitals and Clinics professor of nursing, is a member of the Institute of Medicine (IOM).
 She is among seven University of Missouri faculty who are members of the IOM or the National Academy of Sciences - four of which are professors with the University of Missouri Health System.

-Certification pass rate for Pediatric Clinical Nurse Specialist graduates is 100 percent.
+Certification pass rates for Family Nurse Practitioner, Pediatric Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner graduates is 100 percent.

 The school's placement rate for nursing graduates ranges from 98% to 100%.